gretaegan/exploreTokyo-MS2/README.md

 # Acknowledgements
 * To my mentor Oulawafemi Medale for his guidance and help with my project, and for his endless patience.
-* To the tutor support team, in particular Igor and Cormac, who helped me to find the solutions to problems I had while coding this project.
+* To the tutor support team who helped me to find the solutions to problems I had while coding this project.
 * To the entire Slack community for providing help when I needed it, no matter how silly my questions seemed.
 * To my cohort, the Springboard September 2020 group who have been an endless source of help, advice and laughs.
 * To my family for putting up with my constant talking about my project and requests for coffee.